Hammerhead Crane

 Sydney’s Hammerhead Crane was constructed between 1944 and 1951 to service and maintain warships.

-Seeing the potential of new technology to record the structure in new ways, GML worked with RPS Group to record the crane using 3D laser scanning technology.
-Accurate to the millimetre, the resultant models can be viewed from multiple angles and give future researchers the ability to understand the construction, operation and spatial qualities of the crane in a way that traditional 2D mapping cannot.
+Recognising the potential of emerging technologies, GML worked with RPS Group to capture the crane using 3D laser scanning.
+Accurate to the millimetre, the resulting models can be viewed from multiple angles, allowing future researchers to understand the crane’s construction, operation and spatial qualities in ways traditional 2D mapping cannot.

-As part of the project, GML worked with Hyperion Design and undertook targeted photography, video and time-lapse photography before and during its removal.
+As part of the project, GML also worked with Hyperion Design to undertake targeted photography, video and time-lapse recording before and during the crane’s removal.

 Partners